 Knee.
 Always consult your doctor before taking medication.

 It is very rare that patellofemoral syndrome requires surgery.
 However, if the above treatments do not work surgery may be indicated to release tight structures around the knee or to remove bits of bone that are irritating the knee cap.
 This is known as lateral release surgery.

 The correct treatment will depend on the cause of your patellofemoral syndrome, so it is always advisable to see your Health Professional who can accurately assess what is causing your problem.

 It can take anywhere from six weeks to six months to recover from Runners Knee depending on how quickly you start treatment and how diligent you are.

 It usually takes a few weeks of doing strengthening and stretching exercises for muscle strength and length to improve, so don’t give up.
 Also, don’t be tempted to increase your activity levels too quickly.
 Pace yourself so as not to aggravate your knee - check out our top tips on exercising.

 If you want to keep exercising, try lower impact work such as swimming and cycling.
 If you do want to run, make sure you have good running shoes and try to avoid running on concrete as the hard surface puts more strain through the knee.

 There are a number of other conditions that cause front knee pain and Runners Knee is often incorrectly diagnosed as:

-Whilst these conditions may have similar presentations, there are important subtle differences so do check out these other sections.
+Whilst these conditions may have similar presentations, there are important subtle differences to patellofemoral syndrome so do check out these other sections.

-If you want help working out what is wrong with your knee and why you have pain, visit the diagnose your pain section
+If Runners Knee isn't sounding quite like your problem and you want help working out what is wrong with your knee and why you have pain, visit the knee pain diagnosis section.